Doing your bit for society, or advancing your legal skills – whichever way you look at it, pro bono does a world of good.

 So, from a business perspective, pro bono makes sense.
 Why, then, do some firms do so much more than others?
-According to our figures, attorneys at Jenner & Block, Gibson Dunn and Patterson Belknap stacked up an impressive average of over 110 pro bono hours each.
-Compare this to Waller, Duane Morris and Allen & Overy, whose US-based attorneys mustered a relatively low average of less than 30 hours per person.
+According to our 2017 figures, US attorneys at Jenner & Block, Munger, Orrick, Patterson Belknap and Skadden stacked up an impressive average of over 130 pro bono hours each.
+Compare this to Greenberg Traurig, Sterne Kessler, Epstein, Fitzpatrick, Fox Rothschild and Waller, whose US-based attorneys mustered a relatively low average of less than 20 hours per person.

 Like so many things in business, this often comes down to the bottom line: there's a clear correlation between gross revenue and the amount of pro bono that a firm racks up.
 Take Curtis, for instance.
-This international firm's revenue has gone berserk in recent years, more than doubling between 2007 and 2013 – and ballooning by over 27% in the past three years alone.
+This international firm's revenue has gone berserk in recent years, more than doubling between 2007 and 2013 – and ballooning by over 27% in the following three years.
 Its pro bono contribution has taken a similar gradient, increasing from an average of 17.5 hours per attorney in 2011 to 45 in 2013.
 In fact, every year firms in the Am Law 100 far outdo those lower down the rankings in terms of pro bono.
-In 2012, nearly 50% of lawyers in the Am Law 100 did 20 or more hours of pro bono work, compared to just over 30% in the second hundred.

 This is largely down to a lack of resources.
-Your Sullivan & Cromwells (63.2 hours) and Ropes & Grays (102 hours) can afford to hire a full-time pro bono coordinator or put together a robust pro bono committee.
+Your Gibson Dunns (126 hours in 2017) and Ropes & Grays (119) can afford to hire a full-time pro bono coordinator or put together a robust pro bono committee.
 Many of these law firms have also fostered longstanding relationships with public service organizations.
 At smaller firms, full-time partners are likely to be juggling pro bono coordination tasks with their already hefty workload, which has a knock-on effect on the program's ultimate impact.

 The ratio of associates to partners also plays a part, as does geography.
-If your biggest office is in Cleveland, Ohio – like Squire Sanders (29 hours in 2012) – fewer pro bono opportunities are likely to present themselves compared to a firm based in New York or DC like Shearman & Sterling (64 hours in 2013).
+If your biggest office is in Phoenix, Arizona – like Snell & Wilmer (29 hours in 2017) – fewer pro bono opportunities are likely to present themselves compared to a firm based in New York or DC like Cleary (115).

 Why do attorneys do it?

-After a hard week of training, networking and racking up an obscene amount of billable hours, why spend your time rifling through immigration documents when you could be eating chocolate mousse in front of New Girl?
+After a hard week of training, networking and racking up an obscene amount of billable hours, why spend your time rifling through immigration documents when you could be eating chocolate mousse in front of Unbreakable Kimmy Schmidt?
 As one associate put it, “there are two kinds of time: time you're billing hours that count, and time you could be spending on the couch.”

 Well, for starters, doing pro bono work just feels good.
 One junior associate told us: “It's really nice to step outside of what you're doing for the big clients and help people who wouldn't otherwise be able to afford it.”
 Plus, on a more cynical note: “It's often a more interesting topic of conversation at a party than what financing transaction you just closed.”